Building communities of trust

 Mindfulness in Education: Nonprofit leadership

-Minds Incorporated - For five years, Dave had the honor of serving as Program Director & Co-Lead Trainer for Minds, a nonprofit integrating mindfulness in Wash.
-DC area schools.
+Minds Incorporated - For five years, Dave had the honor of serving as Program Director for Minds, a nonprofit integrating mindfulness programs in Washington DC area schools.
 During 2013-18, Minds:

 Peace of Mind - https://teachpeaceofmind.org/ - PoM's innovative program integrates: Mindfulness, Peace Education, Neuroscience, Social Justice.
 Roles served: